fac/tom_queue/README.md

 Great, how do I use it?
 -----------------------

 Ok, first you need an RabbitMQ server [installed](https://www.rabbitmq.com/download.html) and running.
-It also helps to have [Management Plugin](https://www.rabbitmq.com/management.html) enables.
-It'll enable RabbitMQ web interface at http://localhost:15672
+It also helps to have [Management Plugin](https://www.rabbitmq.com/management.html) enabled.
+It'll run RabbitMQ web interface at `http://localhost:15672`.

 Once you have this, open your projects `Gemfile` and add the entry: